 Bonny Sartin needs no introduction to Sherborne, from fame with the Yetties, with TV, Radio and as a recording artist, Bonny knows what Sherborne is all about and is a valuable spokesman for the folk heritage of the west country.

-Kevin Gould, born and bred in Sherborne, former player for SRFC and now a well respected member of Agusta Westland in Yeovil.
+Kevin Gould, Born and bred in Sherborne, former player for SRFC and now a well respected member of Leonardo in Yeovil.